 Laurynas: But I needed some time to realize that too.
 Firstly, it started with a protest in my teenage days.
 Later I was studying Political Science, thinking this will be my future, totally independent from my parents, from what I inherited.
 But finally, I realized that this tradition is not a burden, it helps me.
 And I like the idea of carrying that tradition and its values.
-I think it is hard to motivate yourself for doing things that you don’t feel close to.
+I think it is hard to motivate yourself to do things that you don’t feel close to.
 And in ballooning, I always see possibilities and new space to explore.

-What would be your tips for those who have no idea about this tradition, who are afraid of flying or heights and just got a hot air balloon flight as a gift?
+What would be your tips for those who have no idea about this tradition, who are afraid of flying or heights, and just got a hot air balloon flight as a gift?